-The software as a service (SaaS) market is expanding at an impressive speed across the globe.
+The software as a service (SaaS) market or SaaS business is expanding at an impressive speed across the globe.
 It is a powerful driver for technology innovation, helping businesses stay ahead in this digital era.
 Gartner projects that spending on SaaS tools will grow to $85 billion in 2019.
 Enterprise leaders are predicting that in the coming years their company and customer data will probably be stored in third-party applications.

-With the increasing amount of data getting stored in the cloud, it is the responsibility of SaaS providers to create an environment that protects servers and systems against theft, data breaches, crashes, and internal failures.
+With the increasing amount of data getting stored in the cloud, it is the responsibility of SaaS business owners to create an environment that protects servers and systems against theft, data breaches, crashes, and internal failures.
 According to IBM 2018 Cost of a Data Breach Study more than 500 companies suffered a data breach and the average cost to the company was $3.9 million.
 To protect your SaaS business from these breaches, you should have:

 - Strong adherence to security protocols;

 - Powerful protection and back-up plans from threats;

 - Consistent performance and intelligent layers of security to prevent unauthorized access to your customers’ data.

 For better security in this growing SaaS-based environment and to provide the right amount of security support to your customers, here are some of the most important strategies to consider for your business.